TNRIS/lambda-s4/README.md

 * `ls4-04-shp_index` is a special case as it uses Rasterio and ManyLinux Wheels.
 See section above on preparing its' dependencies for deployment as it differs from any other lambda preparation.
 * then run `make pack-<function/folder name>` from project root to copy dependencies from site-packages into function folder.
 * zip contents for upload.

+---

+## Notes
+* s3 directory 'mapfiles' must be owned by the same user ('ec2-user') running on the ec2. this is accomplished by using fuse s3fs to mount the volume and using said user to `mkdir mapfiles` within the bucket.
+This only has to be done upon initial deployment of the whole project (a.k.a. shouldn't have to ever happen again); just noting in case tragedy requires entire infrastructure to be redone.
+* Note about Mapfiles: Mapfile 'MAP' 'NAME' cannot be same as layer name or both draw in qgis/esri simultaneously

 TODO: Bucket cleanup routine to delete anything that doesn't match t he rigid structure
 * any non .tif or .ovr files